XuanYee06/Y1S1_25261/SECP1513 - Technology and Information System/README.md

 👩‍🏫 **Lecturer:** Dr. Aryati binti Bakri
 🏫 **Section:** 02

 This course introduces the basic concepts of information systems and technology in organizations.
-It covers topics such as computer hardware, software, networking, and system development.
+It covers topics such as computer hardware, software, networking and system development.

 ![it](https://github.com/user-attachments/assets/2c158e3c-8f01-4dc5-8dfd-9034d1a4917b)